Lightened-Up Creamy Chicken Noodle Soup

 - 4 cups uncooked wide egg noodles5

-- Heat the butter in a 4 quart or larger large pot or dutch oven (4 quart or larger) over medium heat.
+- Over medium heat, heat the butter in a 4 quart (or larger) pot or dutch oven.
 Add the onion, carrots, celery, and garlic.
-Sauté for around 7 minutes as the veggies let off some juices and become soft.
+Stir and cook for 6-7 minutes as the vegetables soften up and let out some juices.
 Add flour, oregano, pepper, thyme, and salt.
 Stir and cook for 3 minutes.

 - Next, add the broth and potato.
 Give everything a quick stir, then increase the heat to medium-high.
 Bring the soup to a boil, without stirring, and allow to boil for 3 minutes.
 Reduce the heat to medium-low, partially cover the pot, and allow to simmer for 25 minutes or until the potatoes have softened.
 Taste the soup.
 Does it need more seasoning like salt, pepper, etc?
 Add some.
 Add the chicken, half-and-half, and noodles.
 Cook for 10 minutes until the noodles are tender and the soup has thickened.
 Once again, taste the soup.
 Does it need more seasoning like salt, pepper, etc?
 Add some.
 Sometimes I add a pinch more of pepper.
 Serve the soup warm.

 Make ahead tip: Leftovers keep well in the refrigerator for 1 week.
 To reheat, simply pour into a pot over medium heat and cook until warm.
 Feel free to add more chicken broth to the leftovers as it cooks if it is too thick-- I always do.
 (It thickens in the refrigerator as the noodles and potatoes soak up the liquid.)
 Soup freezes well, up to 3 months.
 Thaw in the refrigerator the day before eating, then reheat on the stove until warm.